veniamin-ilmer/better-standards/clockwise_trigonometry/readme.md

 ![Complex](complex.png)

 Note that all of our usual graphs stay the same..
+Here is a parabola. y is real, x is imaginary.

 ![Parabola](parabola.png)